simone-mastrogiovanni/icarogw/README.md

 ## Example and Notebooks

-There is a notebook called `stable_tests.ipynb`, where you will find how to call many commands.
-We also have [this repository](https://git.ligo.org/simone.mastrogiovanni/icarogw_catalog_tests) with additional notebooks, where we are collecting tests for the review.
 There is also a Zenodo data distribution where you can download [example tutorials](https://zenodo.org/record/7846415#.ZG0BetJBxQo).